Desazza1999/Desazza1999/README.md

 ### What I'm exploring

 Currently deepening my skills in cloud infrastructure (AWS), enterprise API integrations, and technical communication.
-Interested in Solutions Engineering roles where I can apply integration expertise and product thinking to solve complex technical challenges at scale.

 ### Get in touch